TDS, NOT TEDIOUS 🤦♂️

 It can become over-saturated, simply meaning that there is just no more room.
-When this occurs, things that normally dissolve, like our sugar, can not.
-Total Dissolved Solids (TDS) is what the name suggests: the measure of the amount of dissolved solids, the combined total of all inorganic and organic substances in a body of water: Anything that is in the water that is not Dihydrogen Monoxide (aka: H2O).
+When this occurs, things that generally dissolve, like our sugar, can not.
+Total Dissolved Solids (TDS) is precisely what the name suggests.
+The measure of the number of dissolved solids.
+It is the combined total of all inorganic and organic substances in a body of water.
+Basically, anything that is not the Dihydrogen Monoxide (aka H2O).

 Take into consideration that the water straight from the tap, even before you add anything, has a level of Total Dissolved Solids.
-It is important in swimming pool maintenance that we know what that starting level is.
+It is essential in swimming pool maintenance that we know what that starting level is.
 The TDS level is not something that will decline over time – it only increases.
 The only means we have to lower the level of dissolved solids is to replace water.
-It is recommended in pool and spa care that we drain the vessel and replace with fresh fill whenever the Total Dissolved Solids level increases by 1500 ppm over that starting measure.
+It is recommended that we drain and refill the pool when the TDS increases by 1500ppm over what we started with.

-A common industry expression: “Dilution is the Solution to Pollution”
+“Dilution is the Solution to Pollution”

 These electronic testers vary in price, from less than $100 to well over $1,000.
-The meter serves as an indirect means of determining the level, what this actually measures is the electrical conductivity (EC) of a solution; this occurs by sending a charge between the two electrodes of the device.
-Ionized particles such as salts and minerals increase the EC, because of this our results can be misleading.
+The meter serves as an indirect means of determining the level.
+What this actually measures is the electrical conductivity (EC) of a solution; this occurs by sending a charge between the two electrodes of the device.
+Ionized particles such as salts and minerals increase the EC, because of this, our results can be misleading.

 GC (galvanic corrosion) can be recognized when metal components (light rings, handrails, ladders) submersed in water turn black.
 This is usually an indication of a high TDS, but the Total Dissolved Solids itself is only a contributing factor and not the actual cause.
 As NACE International explains it: “Galvanic corrosion (also called “dissimilar metal corrosion” or wrongly “electrolysis”) refers to corrosion damage induced when two dissimilar materials are coupled in a corrosive-electrolyte.

-Because your factor for TDS is either 12.1 or 12.2 (NSPF Guidelines), you could honestly guess for this calculation; if you were to shoot for a LSI of 0, in a worst case scenario you would only be off by ).01 in either direction.
+Because your factor for TDS is either 12.1 or 12.2 (NSPF Guidelines), you could honestly guess for this calculation; if you were to shoot for an LSI of 0, in a worst-case scenario you would only be off by ).01 in either direction.
 With a balanced range of -0.03 to +0.03, you would still hit the mark.
-A spa, however, is a completely different story and I would say that those who maintain one probably should own a TDS meter.
-In a small hot water environment, the Total Dissolved Solids level can increase by that amount in the matter of weeks, or even in days (depending upon bather load/usage).
+A spa, however, is an entirely different story and I would say that those who maintain one probably should own a TDS meter.
+In a small hot water environment, the Total Dissolved Solids level can increase by that amount in a matter of weeks, or even in days (depending upon bather load/usage).